Mastering Asynchronous Web Crawling with Python’s asyncio

 response = await self.client.head(url, headers=profile.headers)

-Proper shutdown handling is crucial for any crawler.
+Proper shutdown handling is crucial for any crawler to prevent data loss and ensure clean termination.
 Our implementation handles this at multiple levels:

 def handle_sigint(signum, frame):